-You do not have to complete Form 3903 if all of the following apply.
+Do not file Form 3903 if all of the following apply.

-- 1. You moved to a location outside the United States in an earlier year. - 2.
-You are claiming only storage fees while you are away from the United States. - 3.
-Any amount your employer paid for the storage fees is included as wages in box 1 of your Form W-2.
+- You moved to a location outside the United States in an earlier year. - You are claiming only storage fees while you were away from the United States. - Any amount your employer paid for the storage fees is included as wages in box 1 of your Form W-2.

-Instead, enter the storage fees (after the reduction for the part that is allocable to excluded income) on line 26, Form 1040, and enter "Storage" next to the amount.
+Instead, enter the storage fees (after the reduction for the part that is allocable to excluded income) on Form 1040, line 26, and enter "Storage" on the dotted line next to the amount.

-If you meet the special rules for members of the Armed Forces, see How to complete Form 3903 for members of the Armed Forces under Members of the Armed Forces, later.
+If you meet the special rules for members of the Armed Forces, see How to complete Form 3903 for members of the Armed Forces, later.

-Completing the form.
+Completing Form 3903.
 Complete Worksheet 1, earlier, or the Distance Test Worksheet in the instructions for Form 3903 to see whether you meet the distance test.
-If so, complete lines 1-3 of the form using your actual expenses (except, if you use your own car, you can figure expenses based on a standard mileage rate, instead of on actual amounts for gas and oil).
+If so, complete lines 1 through 3 of the form using your actual expenses (except, if you use your own car, you can figure expenses based on the standard mileage rate, instead of actual amounts for gas and oil).
 Enter on line 4 the total amount of your moving expense reimbursement that was excluded from your wages.
-This excluded amount should be identified with code P in box 12 of Form W-2.
+This excluded amount should be identified on Form W-2, box 12, with code P.